yanganto/relayer-game/README.md

   - For example: 2.0, that means that Darwinia produce 2 blocks and Ethereum produce 1 block.

 ## Specify functions type
-- `wait_function`
+- `challenge_function`
-  - Once a relayer submit a header and wait the time in blocks after the calculated value from wait function, Darwinia network will deem this header is valided and become a best header.
+  - Once a relayer submit a header and challenge the time in blocks after the calculated value from challenge function, Darwinia network will deem this header is valided and become a best header.
   - Current support: integer number, linear
   - For example: '10', that means a submit block will be deem to relayed and finalized after 10 Darwinia blocks.
-  - For example: `wait_linear`, that means a submit block will wait according the linear function, and the parameters of function need to provide.
+  - For example: `challenge_linear`, that means a submit block will wait according the linear function, and the parameters of function need to provide.

 - `target_function `
   - Once there is dispute on any header, the relayer should submit the next Ethereum block target as calculated.
   - Current support: half
   - For example: 'half', that means the next target will be `(submited_ethereum_block_height - relayed_ethereum_block_height) / 2`

-- `fee_function`
+- `bond_function`
-  - The fee function will increase the fee to improve speed of the finality, and the cost of keeping lie will be enormous.
+  - The bond function will increase the bond to improve speed of the finality, and the cost of keeping lie will be enormous.
   - Current support: float number, linear
-  - For example: '10.0', that means the fee of each submit is always 10.0.
+  - For example: '10.0', that means the bond of each submit is always 10.0.

 ## Initialize status of Darwinia and Ethereum
 suffix `d`: block difference between last block number relayed on Darwinia, suffix `e`: block difference between last related block number of Ethereum